Basketball Facility Business Plan Template

 2. Professional training facility: This type of business caters to professional and aspiring professional athletes.

-3. Community gym: This type of business provides basketball courts and other athletic offerings and equipment for members of the general public to use.
+3. Community gym: This type of business provides basketball courts and other athletic offerings and equipment for members of the public to use.

 4. Basketball camp: This type of business provides youth with day-camp activities to improve their basketball skills.